UnidentifiedX/ZBSchools-Macro/README.md

 <!-- INSTALLATION -->
 ## Installation

-Prerequisites: Cookie Editor browser extension, Chrome version 110 (Latest as of 19 Feb 2023)

-1. Head to <a href="https://github.com/TheTrustyPwo/ZBSchools-Macro/releases/">Release</a> and download the release zip file
+1. Clone/download this repository
 2. Once complete, extract the zip file
-3. In the extracted folder, you should see 3 files, namely `main.exe`, `config.json` and `cookies.json`
+3. In the extracted folder, you should see 3 files, namely `main.py`, `config.json` and `cookies.json`
 4. Go to <a href="https://www.zbschools.sg/">ZBSchools</a> and sign in
 5. Using the <a href="https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm?hl=en">Cookie Editor</a> extension, export your cookies which should copy them to your clipboard
 6. Open `cookies.json` and clear all the text in the file and paste your cookies in
 7. Note that you need to do this every time your cookies change (Which depends on your activity)
 8. Modify `config.json` to your liking.
 Refer to the section below.
-9. Finally, run main.exe which will open a terminal
+9. Run `pip install -r requirements.txt` in the terminal to install the required dependencies
+10. Finally, run main.py and watch the magic happen!

 <p align="right">(<a href="#top">back to top</a>)</p>